Travel & conservation company, since 1991

 13 March 2015

 Walking through the ashes of Table Mountain National Park after last week’s monumental fire, I didn’t expect to see it as a landscape teeming with life, and yet it was.
-The sensation was one mixed with awe at the devastation, and wonder at the nature that has survived or is already emerging.
-For 5 days the fire raged through 5,500 hectares of the Cape Peninsula with strong winds and extreme temperatures making it difficult for fire fighters to control.
+The sensation was one mixed with awe at the devastation and wonder at the nature that has survived or is already emerging.
+The fire raged through 5,500 hectares of the Cape Peninsula for five days with strong winds and extreme temperatures making it difficult for firefighters to control.
 Table Mountain National Park was by far the most affected area, a pristine environment which is home to about 2,000 species of plants – more than the entire British Isles.

-An African vlei rat forages in detritus of the fire. ©Christian Boix
+An African vlei rat forages in the detritus of the fire. ©Christian Boix

 Trails probably left by a leaf borer feeding on a leucodendron leaf. ©Christian Boix